tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

 </html>`;

-// 5 - this is the function that will be called every time a client request comes in const onRequest = (request, response) => {
+// 5 - this is the function that will be called every time a client request comes in
+// note that in this course we'll be using arrow functions 100% of the time in our server-side code const onRequest = (request, response) => {
   console.log(request.url);
   //console.log(request.headers);